MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/extension-key-vault.md

 The onboarding process involves a manual verification step that verifies that you own the AAD tenant that contains the key vaults.
 -->
 ## <a name="security"></a>Security considerations

 Keep the following information in mind when you use the App Key Vault feature with your extensions.

 ### Mark Methods as NonDebuggable

 When your code works with secrets, whether from a key vault or from Isolated Storage, block the ability to debug relevant methods by using the [NonDebuggable Attribute](../methods/devenv-nondebuggable-attribute.md).
-This prevents other partners from debugging into your code and seeing the secrets.
+It prevents other partners from debugging into your code and seeing the secrets.

 ### Don't pass the App Key Vault Secret Provider to untrusted code

 Once the **App Key Vault Secret Provider** codeunit has been initialized, it can be used to get secrets.

-If you pass the codeunit to another method, then that method can also use it.
-If you pass the codeunit to a method in another extension, then the other extension can also use the secret provider to get secrets.
-This may not be what you want, so be careful with who you pass the secret provider to.
+- If you pass the codeunit to another method, then that method is also able use it.
+- If you pass the codeunit to a method in another extension, then the other extension can also use the secret provider to get secrets.

+These conditions may not be what you want, so be careful with who you pass the secret provider.

-### Run publisher validation
+### <a name="validation"></a>Run publisher validation

 For on-premises deployments, you can configure [!INCLUDE[prodshort](../developer/includes/prodshort.md)] to run with or without publisher validation of key vault secret providers.
-Publisher validation is controlled by the **Enable Publisher Validation** (AzureKeyVaultAppSecretsPublisherValidationEnabledPublisher) configuration setting.
+Publisher validation is controlled by the server's **Enable Publisher Validation** (AzureKeyVaultAppSecretsPublisherValidationEnabledPublisher) configuration setting.
 The validation is a runtime operation that ensures extensions use only key vaults that belong to their publishers.
 It essentially blocks attempts in AL to read secrets from another publisher's key vault.

 > [!TIP]
 > With a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online production environment, publisher validation is not performed for per-tenant extensions.
 Publisher validation is done automatically for onboarded AppSource extensions.

 #### How it works

-Publisher validation is done by comparing the Azure AD tenant ID of the Azure Key Vault provider with that of the extension's publisher.
+Publisher validation is done by comparing the key vault secret provider's Azure AD tenant ID with the extension publisher's Azure AD tenant ID.
 It works this way:

 1. When an extension is published by using the [Publish-NAVApp cmdlet](/powershell/module/microsoft.dynamics.nav.apps.management/publish-navapp), the publisher can provide their Azure AD tenant ID by setting the `-PublisherAzureActiveDirectoryTenantId` parameter: